-There's a wide range of adaptations available, so almost anyone can customise the controls on their car to meet their needs.
+There's a wide range of car adaptations available, so almost anyone can customise the controls on their car to meet their needs.

-Firstly, it's useful to ask some questions:
+First, ask some questions:

 - What are your own abilities?